 Poppit Sands Beach is a sandy stretch of coastline, set on the southern side of the River Teifi, near Cardigan.
 It’s a popular destination for walkers and when the tide is out, you’ll have miles of beach to explore.

 With an extensive stretch of golden sands, beautiful views over the Estuary of the River Teifi all backed by sand dunes that provide shelter from the weather, it is no wonder this is one of the most popular beaches in West Wales.
-Poppit Sands is Pembrokeshire’s most northerly beach of, so one can explore both Ceredigion and Pembrokeshire with relative ease.
+Poppit Sands is Pembrokeshire’s most northerly beach, so you can explore both Ceredigion and Pembrokeshire with relative ease.
 Poppit Sands is also where it all begins and ends, for it is the start (or the finish) of Pembrokeshire’s Coastal Path.

-The beach is shallow a long way out and gently sloping so the sea, so is quite safe within the patrolled area in the Summer months when the beach is patrolled by RNLI lifeguards who put up warning flags, if they believe conditions are unsafe.
+This stunning Pembrokeshire Beach is shallow a long way out and gently sloping so the sea, so is quite safe within the patrolled area in the summer months when the beach is patrolled by RNLI lifeguards who put up warning flags if they believe conditions are unsafe.
 Elsewhere, due to its estuary location, there are unpredictable currents, which present a hazard to bathers.
-Boats are equally restricted by the shallow bar and access to the sea is restricted to the time at High Tide.
+Boats are equally restricted by the shallow bar and access to the sea is restricted to the time at high tide.